 If the product is not yet complete, then it is important to know exactly what needs to be built before proceeding with any product design work.
 The more meticulous your planning, the better.
 Every small detail should be considered.
 For example, are you going to have screws accessible?
 Which shade of blue do you want?
 How much space between the lid and the lettering?
 No detail should be overlooked.

-Once you find the right material that works with your product, you can start drawing a basic sketch of the final product.
-In order to be effective, the sketch should include all of the parts needed to assemble the product.
+Once you find the right raw material that works with your product, you can start drawing a basic sketch of the final product.
+In order to be effective, the product design sketch should include all of the parts needed to assemble the product.
 This can be overwhelming for many people who are trying to manufacture a product and sell it for the first time.

 One tip is that you can consider outsourcing the product prototype design — which is often created in CAD (computer-aided design) by professionals.